jovibor/ListEx/README.md

     pNMI->lParam = SomeIndex; //Icon index in list's image list.
 }
 ```
-This message is used in Virtual List mode to obtain icon index in list image list.
+This message is used in Virtual Mode to obtain an icon index in the List's image-list.

 ### [](#)LISTEX_MSG_LINKCLICK
 List embedded hyperlink has been clicked. `WM_NOTIFY` `lParam` will point to the `NMITEMACTIVATE` struct.
 `NMITEMACTIVATE::lParam` will contain `wchar_t*` pointer to the `link` text of the clicked hyperlink.
 The `iItem` and `iSubItem` members will contain indexes of the list item/subitem the link was clicked at.

 Hyperlink syntax is: `L"Text with the <link="any_text_here" title="Optional tool-tip text">embedded link</link>"`
-If no optional `title` tag is provided then the `link` text itself will be used as hyperlink's tool-tip.
+If no optional `title` tag is provided then the link text itself will be used as hyperlink's tool-tip.
-Link and title text must be quoted `""`.
+The `link` and the `title`'s text must be quoted `""`.

 ### [](#)LISTEX_MSG_HDRICONCLICK
-Header icon that previously was set by [`SetHdrColumnIcon`](#sethdrcolumnicon) call has been clicked.
+Header icon that previously was set by the [`SetHdrColumnIcon`](#sethdrcolumnicon) method has been clicked.
 Example code for handling this message:
 ```cpp
 BOOL CMyDlg::OnNotify(WPARAM wParam, LPARAM lParam, LRESULT* pResult)